 When I looked out the window, I could see emergency vehicles all over the place.
 The pilot who was sitting next to me looked at me, grinned and said, “Now you have something to tell your buddies”.

-I must admit that I chuckled, partly out of a sense of relieve and partly because the joke was kind of ridiculous.
+I must admit that I chuckled, partly out of a sense of relief and partly because the joke was kind of ridiculous.